Background color. Specifies the subtractive color for colorizable textures and decals.

 RGB or gray color value.

-Image Rendering’s texture colorization algorithm is quite simple - the component values of
+Image Rendering’s texture colorization algorithm is straightforward - the component values of

-bgc= are subtracted from those of the texture pixels,
+bgc= are subtracted from the values of texture pixels;

 color= is added, and finally the result is clipped to